Funding support for local businesses, charities and organisations

 Business rates for nurseries will be cancelled for tax year 2020-21.

 Businesses to support employees who may otherwise have been made redundant.
 Businesses must have started a PAYE scheme on or before 19 March 2020, enrolled for PAYE online and have a UK bank account.
-Up to a maximum of £2,500 and is for the period up until the 30 June 2020.
+Up to a maximum of £2,500.
+To qualify, employers must ensure they place employees on furlough by the 10 June.

 For businesses in the retail, hospitality and leisure sectors with rateable values of more than £15k and less than £51k.
 Grants for £25,000.